altruios/namshubettulpa/public/namshubettuple/redeye.md

 {
 *He ran - looking back as Martha started forward to match his pace.*
-~She felt something - a dread she remembered from a distant dream.~ ~!A prickeling on the back of the neck.!~
+~She felt something - a dread she remembered from a distant dream.~ ~!A prickling on the back of the neck.!~
 ~Not wanting to turn around, not wanting to face it she caught up to Kent.~ ~He had just jumped onto another gear’s teeth.~
 "I think it’s here,"